Woohun Son / Economics

 The Ohio State University

-Working with Prof. John Rehbeck on decision theory research, developing preference functions robust to different consideration sets.
+Working with Prof. John Rehbeck on decision theory research and consideration-set related topics.

 Graduate Research Assistant (2021-2022)